Vaughn Grissom Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.4 K/9, which ranks 21st in the league.
+- The pitching staff for the Marlins has a collective 8.7 K/9, which ranks 19th in MLB.

-- The Marlins have the 21st-ranked team ERA across all league pitching staffs (4.56).
+- The Marlins have the 18th-ranked team ERA across all league pitching staffs (4.48).

-- The Marlins rank 20th in baseball in home runs given up (30 total, 1.3 per game).
+- Marlins pitchers combine to surrender 36 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- Alcantara makes the start for the Marlins, his fifth of the season.
-He is 1-2 with a 5.84 ERA and 20 strikeouts through 24 2/3 innings pitched.
+- Alcantara (1-2) gets the starting nod for the Marlins in his sixth start of the season.
+He has a 5.34 ERA in 30 1/3 innings pitched, with 26 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.